 On top of modernizing its military capabilities, Russia also projects its military might around the globe.
 In 2018, Russia conducted its largest strategic military exercise since 1981.
-Today Moscow deploys a variety of aviation and naval missions to the Pacific, the Arctic, the Mediterranean Sea, the Indian Ocean, and the western hemisphere, including the Caribbean.
-In December, Russia conducted landing and overflight operations in our own front yard, sending bombers to Venezuela.
-In the Middle East, it has continued support for Syria's murderous regime with expeditionary operations and long-range strikes.
+Today Moscow deploys a variety of aviation and naval missions to the Pacific, the Arctic, the Mediterranean Sea, the Indian Ocean, and the western hemisphere.
+In December, Russia sent bombers to Venezuela, conducted several patrols in the Caribbean, and has since deployed military forces to Venezuela to support the failed Maduro regime.
+And in the Middle East, Russia has continued support for Syria's murderous regime with expeditionary operations and long-range strikes.
 These examples make clear Russia's ambitions for a more globally dominant military footprint.